xquintana/LineHighlighter/README.md

 * If the document is modified, the highlighter does not update automatically: it must be reapplied.
 * The highlighter is disabled by default when _Notepad++_ is started.

-This plugin works like the highlight feature of [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)

 ## Installation